 Ransomware victims should report the attacks here (the FBI Internet Crime Complaint Center): https://www.ic3.gov/default.aspx

 In October 2016, two healthcare institutions reported Ransomware attacks as data breaches under HITECH following the Congress advisory and the FBI request, although HITECH itself does not require entities to report Ransomware attacks yet.

 USC Keck and Norris Hospitals issued this notice in this respect: https://oag.ca.gov/system/files/NOTICE%20%5BFINAL%5D_0.pdf?

 Anne M. Cummings, M.D.
 F.A.C.P filed this notice in this regard: https://oag.ca.gov/system/files/Cummings%20Notice%20A_0.pdf?

 How we can help

 Reporting Ransomware incidents will help companies and authorities gain awareness and develop better methods to respond to such incidents.
 TEMASOFT develops specialized anti-ransomware software that detects and blocks Ransomware in seconds, allowing recovery of damaged files (included in successful ransomware attacks, if the technology is running at the time of the attack).
-Such technology will lead the fight against Ransomware, together with awareness training and anti-virus solutions for multilayered security.
+Such technology will is a critical part of an enterprise ransomware protection strategy, together with awareness training and anti-virus solutions for multilayered security.